 During different phases of construction, access to our campus will be limited.
 However, we will ensure that access to the Church, Chapel, and Hall Life Center remains uninterrupted throughout the entire construction project.
 We are collaborating with our construction partner, Tellepson, to determine the precise timing of the access disruptions to our campus.

-The existing basement will largely remain unchanged, except for minor renovations in a few rooms.
-However, we will add 7,500 square feet of new basement space directly below the new modern worship building.
-With this added space, we will have new music and creative teams rooms, offices, and classrooms, additional storage, and an expanded mechanical room.
+We plan to add 7,500 square feet of new basement space directly below the new modern worship building.
+With this added space, we will have new music and creative teams' rooms, offices, and classrooms, as well as additional storage and an expanded mechanical room.

 None - the Episcopal Diocese of Texas does not fund the construction or refurbishment of buildings on parish properties.